laylafrischman/laylafrischman.github.io/index.md

 - **Stable Marriage Problem**

-...- Created a program which takes in inupt files with up to 2000 students and schools and creates both student and school optimal matches using the Gale-Shapley algorithm.
+..-Created a program which takes in inupt files with up to 2000 students and schools and creates both student and school optimal matches using the Gale-Shapley algorithm.

 - **The Bullwhip Effect**

-...- Collaboratively created a program which models the weekly ordering system for a beer store owner using a set of difference equations.
+..-Collaboratively created a program which models the weekly ordering system for a beer store owner using a set of difference equations.